Fodor's Expert Review Kaanapali

 The theatrical look of Hawaii tourism—planned resort communities where luxury homes mix with high-rise hotels, fantasy swimming pools, and a theme-park landscape—began right here in the 1960s, when clever marketers built this sunny shoreline into a playground for the world's vacationers.
 Three miles of uninterrupted white-sand beach and placid water form the front yard of this artificial utopia, with its 40 tennis courts and two championship golf courses.

-Located near the Sheraton Maui, this area in ancient times was known for its bountiful fishing (especially lobster) and its seaside cliffs.
+In ancient times, the area near Sheraton Maui was known for its bountiful fishing (especially lobster) and its seaside cliffs.
 The sleepy fishing village was washed away by the wave of Hawaii's new economy: tourism.
-Puu Kekaa (today incorrectly referred to as "Black Rock") was a lele, a place in ancient Hawaii believed to be where souls leaped from into the afterlife.
+Puu Kekaa (today incorrectly referred to as Black Rock) was a lele, a place in ancient Hawaii believed to be where souls leaped from into the afterlife.